thallada/thallada.github.io/_drafts/2017-06-20-how-to-install-tensorflow-on-ubuntu-16-04.md

    - The compile will take a while
    - My compile actually errored near the end with an error about `/usr/bin/ld: cannot find -lcudart`.
-I *think* that doesn't really matter because the binary files where still output.
+I *think* that doesn't really matter because the binary files were still output.
 8. Try running `~/NVIDIA_CUDA-8.0_Samples/bin/x86_64/linux/release/deviceQuery`
 to see if you get any output.
 Hopefully you will see your GPU listed.